hotwax/oms-documentation/krewe/Flows/SalesOrders/DeparmentMapping.md

 ## What are Departments?

 ## How they're setup in HotWax
-The department, from a business perspective, by the facility the order is placed from.
+The department, from a business perspective, is determined by the facility the order is placed from.
 Before HotWax this information was mapped from Shopify Location ID to NetSuite Department using a Celigo Script.

 In HotWax, Krewe will be able to add custom Facility Identifications, allowing them to map custom values to each facility they setup.
 The identification types will have to be predetermined so that when HotWax syncs the order to NetSuite it is able to check specifically the Department type of facility identification and include it in the order.